ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ### Use-Case 4 : Scheduling a Meeting

 Initially, type "help" to check the list of valid commands and their usage instructions.
-Among the list, you can see that "create calendar" and "view calendar" commands are part of this use case.
+Among the list, you can see that "create meeting" and "show meetings" commands are part of this use case.

 #### Schedule a Meeting